Sunday, 14 July 2024

 Understanding the Trusted Profile (Profil Zaufany)

-Features of Trusted Profile
+Key Features of the Trusted Profile

 How to Obtain a Trusted Profile

-Exploring Alternative Authentication Methods
+Exploring Alternative Authentication and Signature Methods

-1. Electronic Signature (Podpis elektroniczny)
+1. Qualified Electronic Signature (Podpis Kwalifikowany)

-2. Bank ID (Bankowy system identyfikacji)
+2. Bank ID & MojeID

 Choosing the Right Authentication Method